NorthNick/hydra/CouchDb/Readme.txt

 Config
 1. In Futon, go to Configuration.
 2. Set bind_address=0.0.0.0, max_replication_retry_count=infinity, delayed_commits=false.
 You may also want to set level=error in the log section, to prevent your log becoming too huge.
-3. Ensure that algorithm=utc_machine_id (this should have been done during the Erlang changes above).
-4. Ensure that machine_id is a unique value across all CouchDb instances (see the Erlang changes for a bit more on this).
+3. Set algorithm=utc_id_suffix.
+At the bottom of the Futon page, click "Add a new section"; in the resulting dialogue box, set section=uuids, option=utc_id_suffix, value=xy where xy is a two-digit hex value e.g. 06 or a5.
+Each separate CouchDb instance must have a unique value two-digit hex value.
+Click the Create button.
-5. If you are installing on Windows 2008 Server, then be aware that the default file compression technique, snappy, does not work properly as of CouchDb version 1.2 - see https://issues.apache.org/jira/browse/COUCHDB-1482.
+4. If you are installing on Windows 2008 Server, then be aware that the default file compression technique, snappy, does not work properly as of CouchDb version 1.2 - see https://issues.apache.org/jira/browse/COUCHDB-1482.
 You can change file_compression on these machines to something like deflate_6 to get working file compression.
 Note that different instances can specify different compression settings with no harm.

 Replication
 If this is not the first instance of CouchDb, then set up replication.
 1. In Futon go into the _replicator database.
 2. For each machine, <machine_name> with which you want to replicate:
    a.
 Create a document in _replicator called PullFrom<machine-name>
    b.
-Give it fields create_target=true, continuous=true, source=http://admin:match@<machine_name>:5984/hydra, target=http://admin:match@127.0.0.1:5984/hydra
+Give it fields create_target=true, continuous=true, source=http://<user>:<password>@<machine_name>:5984/hydra, target=http://<user>:<password>@127.0.0.1:5984/hydra
+      <user> and <password> are those for your CouchDb admin logon.
 It's probably best to make the <machine_name> in source a FQDN to prevent ambiguity.
    c.
 Save the document.
 Check that it gets modified to say replication_state=triggered.
 3. For each of the replication targets above, create an equivalent pull replication in its _replicator database.
 Fields will be identical except that the machine name in source will be the machine on which you're installing CouchDb.